vmbrasseur/agstack-website/_pages/asset_registry_api.md

 Object, Array<String>, UUID, String, Boolean, Map<String,String>

-is float the appropriate data type to list?-->
+is float the appropriate data type to list?

-Or do we want to keep the type options that we have. now
+Or do we want to keep the type options that we have-->

 |            |              |            |
 |------------|-------------|-----------|
 | Parameter | Type | Description |